 ESSA began in 1979, building on ideas developed at the University of British Columbia about how to creatively apply science and systems thinking to help people tackle complex environmental and social problems.

 Ecosystems and social systems are complex, and always changing.
 We often don’t know how ecosystems and species will respond to human activities.
 As a result, environmental managers commonly face uncertainty about which actions will be most effective in meeting resource management objectives.
 Adaptive Management (AM) can provide a clear path forward.

 AM is systematic, practical approach for improving resource management policies and practices.
 It provides a structured process for learning which management actions best meet management objectives, and for reducing resource management uncertainty.
 In its most effective form, an experimental approach is used to test clearly formulated hypotheses about important, but uncertain, components of a system.
 Effective AM requires considerable effort, planning and rigor.
 It is much more than simply monitoring and responding to observed outcomes (although these are important aspects of AM).
-Table x lists what underlies these steps an ideal application of AM.

-Our work in this space encompasses:
+Our work in this practice area encompasses:

 - Expert advice on adaptive management across the AM cycle